lucasfcosta/blog/_posts/2017-05-08-All-About-Recursion-PTC-TCO-and-STC-in-JavaScript.md

 <br>

-Recently everyone seems to be really excited with functional programming and its concepts.
+Recently everyone seems to be really excited about functional programming and its concepts.
 However, many people don't talk about recursion and, especially, about proper tail calls, which is really important when it comes to writing clean and concise code without exploding the stack.

-In this post I'll give you **tips to better visualize and think about recursion** and **explain what are proper tail calls, tail call optimization, syntactic tail calls and how to differentiate them**, **how they work** and **talk about their implementation in major JavaScript engines**.
+In this post, I'll give you **tips to better visualize and think about recursion** and **explain what are proper tail calls, tail call optimization, syntactic tail calls and how to differentiate them**, **how they work** and **talk about their implementation in major JavaScript engines**.

 I'll also be talking a lot about the call stack and stack traces, but I'll not get into too much detail, thus if you want to read more about it take a look at [this blog post I've made (which, by the way, is the most popular post in this website until now)](http://lucasfcosta.com/2017/02/17/JavaScript-Errors-and-Stack-Traces.html).